wexi/amforth-shadow/doc/source/TG/Implementation.rst

 #####################

 The conditional execution compiles a forward jump to another location.
 The jump destination is resolved with :command:`then`.
 An :command:`else` terminates the first jump and starts a new one for the final :command:`then`.
+This way an alternate code block is executed at runtime depending on the flag given to the :command:`if`.

 .. code-block:: forth

    : if   postpone (0branch) >mark ; immediate
-   : else postpone (branch) >mark
-      swap >resolve ; immediate
-   : then >resolve ; immediate
+   : else postpone (branch)  >mark swap >resolve ; immediate : then >resolve ; immediate

-There is variant of the :command:`if` command, that compiles an unconditional forward branch: :command:`ahead`.
-Its definition is trivial.
+There is a rarely used variant of the :command:`if` command, that compiles an unconditional forward branch: :command:`ahead`.
 It needs to be paired with a :command:`then` to resolve the branch destination too.
 An :command:`else` would not make any sense, but is syntactically ok.

 .. code-block:: forth

    : ahead postpone (branch) >mark ; immediate

+There are more variants of multiple selections possible.
+The :command:`case` structure is based upon nested :command:`if`'s.
+Computed goto's can be implemented with jump tables whith execution tokens as code blocks.
+Examples are in the :file:`lib` directory.

-Loops
+Conditional Loops
-#####
+#################

 The loop commands create a structure for repeated execution of code blocks.
 A loop starts with a :command:`begin`